peterzheng98/RCompiler-Spec/src/patterns.md

 ```

 r[patterns.tuple-struct.intro]
-Tuple struct patterns match tuple struct and enum values that match all criteria defined by its subpatterns.
+Tuple struct patterns match enum values that match all criteria defined by its subpatterns.
-They are also used to [destructure](#destructuring) a tuple struct or enum value.
+They are also used to [destructure](#destructuring) an enum value.
+In RCompiler, you should implement the tuple struct patterns for unit-like [enumeration]s, `Option<T>` and `Result<T,E>`.

 r[patterns.tuple-struct.refutable]
 A tuple struct pattern is refutable if the [PathInExpression] resolves to a constructor of an enum with more than one variant, or one of its subpatterns is refutable.